gowthamsargunam/gowthamsargunam/README.md

         self.fun_fact = (
-            "Physics grad who fell in love with data — " "I debug the world one dataset at a time 🌍" )
+            "Physics grad who fell in love with data — " "I debug the world one dataset at a time" )

     def motto(self) -> str: